Are you curious about the differences between pig iron and wrought iron? Do you know how to differentiate between the two?

-Generally refers to iron alloy with the carbon content of 2 ~ 6.69%.
+Generally, pig iron refers to an iron alloy with a carbon content ranging from 2% to 6.69%.

-In addition to carbon, pig iron also contains silicon, manganese and a small amount of sulfur and phosphorus.
+In addition to carbon, pig iron contains silicon, manganese, and small amounts of sulfur and phosphorus.

 2. Wrought iron

-It is difficult to smelt, and the manufacturing cost is much higher than pig iron and steel.
+Wrought iron is difficult to smelt and has a higher manufacturing cost compared to pig iron and steel.

-The main difference between pig iron, wrought iron and steel lies in the carbon content.
+The distinction between pig iron, wrought iron, and steel lies in their carbon content:

-Iron with a carbon content of more than 2% is called pig iron;
+- Pig iron has a carbon content of more than 2%.

-Iron with a carbon content of less than 0.04% is called wrought iron;
+- Wrought iron has a carbon content of less than 0.04%.

 1. Wrought iron properties

-Pure iron is rarely used as a structural material because of its soft texture and low strength.
+However, pure iron is rarely used as a structural material due to its soft texture and low strength.

 2. Pig iron properties

-Pig iron is hard, wear-resistant, and has good castability, but pig iron is hard and brittle, has almost no plasticity, and cannot be forged.
+Pig iron has a high carbon content.
+It is hard and wear-resistant with good castability, but it is also brittle and has almost no plasticity, making it unable to be forged.

-According to the different forms of carbon in pig iron, it can be divided into steelmaking pig iron, casting pig iron, and nodular cast iron.
+Based on the form of carbon in pig iron, it can be classified into three types: steelmaking pig iron, casting pig iron, and nodular cast iron.